 Grand Canyon National Park is a place of remarkable beauty, peace, and scenic grandeur.
 Designated as a national park in 1919 by President Woodrow Wilson, this park holds an important position in our American heritage and Western legacy.

 The park encompasses 277 miles of the Colorado River and adjacent uplands in northern Arizona.
-Its lush forest of Pinyon and Ponderosa Pine and Utah Juniper interspersed with shrubby cliff rose, blackbrush and sagebrush provides the botanical backdrop for squirrels, mule deer and the silver-gray coyote, known as the Song Dog of the West.
-Hawks and eagles soar majestically above the rim.
-Ravens are the most common bird observed soaring above the rim.
+Its lush forest of Pinyon and Ponderosa Pine and Utah Juniper interspersed with shrubby cliff rose, blackbrush, and sagebrush provides the botanical backdrop for squirrels, mule deer and the silver-gray coyote, known as the Song Dog of the West.
+Hawks, California condors, and eagles soar majestically above the rim, though ravens are the most common bird observed.

 Visit our Location section for information regarding transportation, driving directions and maps.